Coach K's lasting legacy: How the Duke icon changed the game

 He survived though and proceeded to convince Johnny Dawkins to become a Blue Devil.
 Then Tommy Amaker and Danny Ferry and Christian Laettner and Bobby Hurley and Grant Hill and Elton Brand and Shane Battier and Jay Williams and Carlos Boozer and JJ Redick and Shelden Williams and Jabari Parker and Grayson Allen and Marvin Bagley and R.J.
 Barrett and Zion Williamson and about 100 other great players.

-When college basketball was dominated by getting good talent, developing them and teams through four years on campus, all while serving as a father figure, few did it better.
+When college basketball was dominated by getting and developing talent through four years on campus, all while serving as a father figure, few did it better.

-When it became about serving as a NBA stopover and trying to piece together a winner on the fly, he excelled at that.
+When it became about serving as an NBA stopover and trying to piece together a winner on the fly, he excelled at that.

 He used every bit of marketing to his benefit — from television to commercials to foreign trips to photo ops to the Olympics.